juniensis/cedar/README.md

 # Cedar

-A minimal C build system with incremental  compilation, quick project creation, and no external dependencies.
+A minimal C build system with basic incremental compilation, quick project creation, and no external dependencies.

 ## Installation